Diet and Weight Gain

 Because of high-levels of mercury, pregnant women should avoid shark, swordfish, king mackerel and tilefish.
 Smaller fish are usually safe, such as light tuna, salmon, pollock, and catfish.
 Up to 12 ounces per week of these fish is considered safe.

-Good question.
+This is a great question.
 The truth is, you can eat just about anything you want.
-Visit our page here for a full explanation.
-But here's the quick answer.
-Don't eat:
+Here is the quick and overly cautious answer:

 - Unpasteurized milk and soft cheeses